 - Symptoms getting worse rather than better after about five days of a cold.

-- Symptoms (other than a mild cough) lasting more than about ten days, particularly if your child has mucus or sputum (phlegm) which is green, yellow or brown - this may indicate a bacterial infection.
+- Symptoms (other than a mild cough) lasting more than about ten days.
+This is particularly important if your child has mucus or phlegm (sputum) which is green, yellow or brown, as it may indicate infection with other germs called bacteria.

 - Any symptom that you cannot explain.